Calling all Birders, birdwatchers, twitchers and ornithologists!

 Situated only 1 kilometre from the coastal road you have easy access to all amenities but plenty of peace and quiet to appreciate and identify the differing calls from the birdsong which is Geckoes constant ‘background music’.

 You will not be one of many at Geckoes Lodge.
-With only two houses for rent on our property, guests are assured of not only a tranquil and ‘nature-rich’ stay but also privacy.
+With only four houses for rent on our property, guests are assured of not only a tranquil and ‘nature-rich’ stay but also privacy.
 Our houses are spacious and well equipped to offer you supreme comfort, whilst great care is taken to preserve and protect the surrounding environment.
 Caring not only for our guests but also for the incredible nature surrounding us at Geckoes has resulted in a wealth of flora and fauna to enjoy.

 Casa Bromelia, our two-bedroom house (sleeps 4 guests), could have been designed with bird-watching in mind… Situated in an elevated position it could be your most luxurious ‘hide’ to date!
 Whether you choose to bird from your veranda, your hammock, lying next to your plunge pool, taking a stroll through the property or sitting by the river, we can assure you that bird-watching at Geckoes is superb.